Just Show Me How to Love You

 "Tu Cosa Fai Stasera" is a song by Dario Baldan Bembo, Amerigo Cassella which came third in the 1981 the competition at the Sanremo Music Festival and later made famous by Sarah Brightman, under the title Just Show Me How to Love You, when translated into English.

 Sarah Brightman version

-"Just Show Me How To Love You"is a single by Soprano Sarah Brightman and José Cura, from her album Time to Say Goodbye released in 1997 (See 1997 in music).
+"Just Show Me How to Love You" is a single by Soprano Sarah Brightman and José Cura, from her album Time to Say Goodbye released in 1997.
 Written by Dario Baldan Bembo and Amerigo Cassella.
 English translation/words is by Frank Peterson and Laisa.
 A music video was released to promote the single.

 Brightman's version of "Regnava nel silenzio" from Lucia di Lammermoor by Gaetano Donizetti is only available on this single.